opengovsg/isomer/docs/studio/0004-database-schema.md

    for example, if i rename B to D (no lock now) whilst someone is renaming C to E, the end result could either be A/D and A/B/C (both go through) or A/C/E and A/D.

+3. Using `JSONB` also allows querying + indexing of the json blob (at the first level).
+This makes retrieval of top level properties easier.
+See [here](https://www.postgresql.org/docs/current/functions-json.html) for more details